 IPv4 and IPv6 can and do work concurrently, but without interaction.
 More than one domain name and/or IP address can be allocated to any individual hardware interface, a single IP address may be linked to more than one interface as part of a load sharing "round robin", and any piece of hardware, (known as a node), may have several active interfaces.

 The DNS "A" record for an IPv4 domain name will usually point to a machine which provides website facilities, but there can also be a MX list of mail servers, showing their order of preference, that are configured to handle email for the domain, so that no mail is lost when one is not available.

 IPv6 aims to provide a much greater number of internet addresses so that every network interface can have a fully accessible address without NAT, and there is no provision for NAT in IPv6.
-The system can be used to access far more devices, and allow remote control and monitoring via the internet, but this has already exposed security problems, with the advanced control systems of a greater range of devices being corrupted and used for unauthorised processes.
+The system can be used to access many more devices, and allow remote control and monitoring via the internet, but this has already exposed security problems, with the advanced control systems of a greater range of devices being corrupted and used for unauthorized processes.
 It is not so easy to conceal an interface without a properly configured firewall, and security is important for each and every device.